A cable tray is a unit, or set of units, with their fittings forming a rigid structure to support cables and assist in channeling them.

 - Lightweight.

-Steel tray provides good electric shielding, and it has low thermal expansion.
-The cable trays made of stainless steel have excellent corrosion resistance, and they can sustain high temperatures.
+Steel trays offer good electric shielding and have low thermal expansion.
+Stainless steel trays resist corrosion and can withstand high temperatures.

 Fiberglass reinforced plastic (FRP).– It is lightweight, non-conductive & resists corrosion.